-Gastro-oesophageal reflux disease (GORD) is where acid from the stomach refluxes through the lower oesophageal sphincter and irritates the lining of the oesophagus.
+Gastro-oesophageal reflux disease (GORD) is where acid from the stomach flows through the lower oesophageal sphincter and into the oesophagus, where it irritates the lining and causes symptoms.

-The oesophagus has a squamous epithelial lining making it more sensitive to the effects of stomach acid.
+The oesophagus has a squamous epithelial lining that makes it more sensitive to the effects of stomach acid.
 The stomach has a columnar epithelial lining that is more protected against stomach acid.

 Dyspepsia is a non-specific term used to describe indigestion.
 It covers the symptoms of GORD: